 Following up from Kanpur to Pench Tiger Sanctuary, it was time to turn back.
 This time around things were different with a possible bad transmission and a hellish 20 km. road stretch going back into the valleys of the Reserve.
-Predictably enquiries from roadside motels confirmed my guess that they were not budget oriented.
+Predictably inquiries from roadside motels confirmed my guess that they were not budget oriented.
 So, I chugged back on my bicycle negotiating the hellish road.
 On the wayside I did see one or two motor bikes which had simply given up, their owners were clearly panicking as they wanted out of the forest that was teeming with wild animals.
 Unfortunately, I could be of no help to them.

-Just when I was about to give up on finding a reasonable motel, an enquiry at a local bicycle mechanic shop netted me a good roadside dhaba.
+Just when I was about to give up on finding a reasonable motel, an inquiry at a local bicycle mechanic shop netted me a good roadside dhaba.
 The mechanic disputed my version of the blown transmission and advised me to go on, which turned out to be wrong later on.
 The dhaba itself was run by a Maharashtrian gentleman and had good facilities.
 I was given a cot and had a hearty lunch.
-It was the 23th of December, 2017.
+It was the 22nd of December, 2017.
 We had a leisurely chat and I decided to attend to my MTB.

 The beauty at the roadside dhaba, Pench Tiger Reserve Forest